createstructure/rest-createstructure/docs/README.md

 #### Added
 - Initial version for this repo
 ---
-Made w/ :love: by Castellani Davide
+Made w/ :heart: by Castellani Davide

 If you want to contribute you can start with:
 - [Discussion](https://github.com/createstructure/rest-createstructure/discussions)